LEARN-LK/lms/Alpine-linux.md

 Here is a step-by-step guide to installing Moodle on Alpine Linux running in VirtualBox.
 The setup includes using Nginx, PHP-FPM, and MariaDB.

 ---
-The `config.php` file for Moodle is located in the Moodle installation directory, typically at `/var/www/moodle/config.php`.
-This file is generated during the Moodle installation process and contains critical configuration details like database connection settings, directory paths, and other site-specific options.

----

 ### **Regenerated Steps to Install Moodle on Alpine Linux via VirtualBox**